COLLABORATIVE COUPLE THERAPY INTENSIVE

 Two Days with Dan Wile in a Small Group Setting

 Dan Wile, developer of Collaborative Couple Therapy, has been offering two-day intensives on his approach.
-Here are the new dates:
+Here is the new date:

 The purpose of this intensive is to present the principles of Collaborative Couple Therapy and to equip participants to begin to use doubling—the signature method of this approach—in their own therapeutic work.
 When you double, you speak as if you were one of the partners talking to the other.
 Much of the workshop is devoted to role-play demonstrations.
 We stop the action at various points in the role plays to discuss what the therapist feels about each partner, the immediate therapeutic problem, and strategies for dealing with it.
 Participants who wish to do so will have an opportunity to take a turn as the therapist.
 CE hours available.